natcap/invest.users-guide/source/en/ndr.rst

       * *n_subsurface_export*: Total nitrogen export from the watershed by subsurface flow.[units kg/year] (Eq. :eq:`total_nutrient_export`)
       * *n_total_export*: Total nitrogen export from the watershed by surface and subsurface flow.[units kg/year] (Eq. :eq:`total_nutrient_export`)

+   * **stream.tif**: Stream network created from the DEM, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`ndr_stream`).
+Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this matches real-world streams as closely as possible.
    * **p_surface_export.tif**: A pixel level map showing how much phosphorus from each pixel eventually reaches the stream by surface flow. [units: kg/hectare/year] (Eq. :eq:`nutrient_export`)
    * **n_surface_export.tif**: A pixel level map showing how much nitrogen from each pixel eventually reaches the stream by surface flow. [units: kg/hectare/year] (Eq. :eq:`nutrient_export`)
    * **n_subsurface_export.tif**: A pixel level map showing how much nitrogen from each pixel eventually reaches the stream by subsurface flow. [units: kg/hectare/year] (Eq. :eq:`nutrient_export`)